 08/01/2013 - The OECD Working Group on Bribery regrets that Austria has not had a conviction of bribing foreign public officials despite a number of allegations, 13 years after ratifying the OECD Anti-Bribery Convention.
 However, enforcement appears to be picking up, with one case being tried, two more cases soon to be tried, and four ongoing investigations.

-The OECD Working Group on Bribery has just completed its on Austria’s application of the Convention on Combating Bribery of Foreign Public Officials and related instruments.
+The OECD Working Group on Bribery has just completed its report on Austria’s application of the Convention on Combating Bribery of Foreign Public Officials and related instruments.
 The report also cites potential problems concerning Austria’s framework for making companies responsible for bribing foreign public officials and potential obstacles to effective investigations.

 Other main recommendations of the Group include that Austria should: